chatwoot/docs/docs/self-hosted/configuration/features/email-channel/azure-app-setup.md

 ### Going into production.

+> Skip this if you didn't opt for multi-tenant access

 Before you can start using your Azure app in production, you will have to get it verified by Azure.
 Refer to the [docs](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-configure-publisher-domain) on getting your app verified.
 And learn more about publisher verification [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/publisher-verification-overview)

 1. Go to: `Branding & Properties` and add your domain details, and then click `Verify and Save.`